Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 What Does the Stamp “958” on Platinum Mean?

-The 958″ mark indicates that a piece is made of Britannia silver.
+The “958” mark means that a piece is made of Britannia silver.
 A piece stamped “958” contains 95.8% silver and 4.2% other metals, typically copper.
+Britannia silver is a silver standard legally recognized under the UK Hallmarking Act 1973 and is identified by the Britannia figure symbol used by British assay offices such as the London Assay Office.

 Hey, do you love platinum as a precious metal?
-And are you a proud citizen of the Great United States of America?
+Are you a proud citizen of the Great United States of America?
 Check this out if you answered yes!

 Platinum Hallmarks: What Do These Stamps Mean?
 Conclusion